nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+Contact nUS detects an incorrect format of an attribute(s)

     * 3a1.
 Contact nUS shows an error message.

+    * 3a2.
+User enters the information again.

+    * 3a3.
+Repeat steps 3a1 and 3a2 until the details provided are acceptable. <br>

-      Use case resumes at step 2.
+      Use case resumes at step 4.

 * 3b.
-The given prefix is invalid.
+Contact nUS detects missing information in the command.

     * 3b1.
 Contact nUS shows an error message.

+    * 3b2.
+User enters the information again.

+    * 3b3.
+Repeat steps 3b1 and 3b2 until there are no more missing information. <br>

+      Use case resumes at step 4.

+**Use case 3: Adding a module**

+**MSS**

+1. User adds a new module detail by entering the command.
+2. Contact nUS adds and displays a newly added module detail to the user. <br>

+    Use case ends.

+**Extensions**

+* 1a.
+Contact nUS detects an incorrect format of an attribute(s)

+    * 1a1.
+Contact nUS shows an error message.

+    * 1a2.
+User enters the information again.

+    * 1a3.
+Repeat steps 1a1 and 1a2 until the details provided are acceptable. <br>

       Use case resumes at step 2.

-* 3c.
-The type of the attribute is invalid.
+* 1b.
+Contact nUS detects missing information in the command.

-    * 3c1.
+    * 1b1.
 Contact nUS shows an error message.

+    * 1b2.
+User enters the information again.

+    * 1b3.
+Repeat steps 1b1 and 1b2 until there are no more missing information. <br>

       Use case resumes at step 2.